Create an NFS Server on Oracle Linux

 ls -lh /nfs-mount

-Where <SERVER_IP_ADDRESS> is the IP address of the server instance used earlier in this tutorial.
+Where ol-node-01 is the hostname or IP address of the NFS server instance.

 3. Test access to the NFS share.